About me

 • Fellow third sector organisations

-However, I am free to talk to any workplace, club or organisation in Your Space’s catchment area of North East Wales and North Shropshire.
-Go on my contact page for more details.
+However, I am free to talk to any workplace, club or organisation in Your Space’s catchment area of North Wales and North Shropshire.
+Go to Contact Me for more details.